Tinram/Windows-Survival/README.md

 #### *Developing on Windows?!*

-Despite bristling in the vicinity of this wretched OS, I am sometimes forced by on-site work to use Windows.
+Despite hating so much of this wretched OS, I am sometimes forced to use it for on-site work.

-This is a quick reference to work around some of the pain of Windows world.
+This is a quick personal reference to work around some of the pain of Windows world.

 ----